Wildfires force evacuations in central Texas

 Several wildfires have combined and now form the Eastland Complex fire.
 Parts of Eastland, Brown and Comanche counties have been put under orders to evacuate.

-Texas A&M Forest Service spokesperson Kari Hines has said that no injuries have been reported so far, CNN reported.
+Texas A&M Forest Service spokesperson Kari Hines has said that no injuries have been reported so far, according to CNN.

 Via the wildfire information system Inciweb, officials said about 475 homes in Gorman have been evacuated.

 “Evacuations are being completed in multiple towns impacted, including Carbon, Lake Leon and Gorman,” the Inciweb update said.
 “Highway 6 through Carbon is closed.”
+The complex is made up of at least four fires with none of it being contained as of Thursday night, according to the forest service.

+KTVT reported that a church and multiple buildings burned in the downtown area of the small town of Ranger on Thursday.

+“I’ve been fire chief here 40 years and when you have something like this... it hurts.
+It hurts the whole community,” Ranger Fire Department Chief Darrell Fox told the outlet, gesturing to the burned buildings.
+“You know, this church had been here for 100 years.
+This right here was my first fire station when I first went to work for the City of Ranger.
+So you know, a lot of it is sentimental.”

 Register for free to continue reading